 DOT is once again testing the short-term indicator as the hype around the launch of the first Polkadot exchange-traded product takes over.
 If this hype turns into a bull rally, there is a high chance that DOT’s crashing prices could reverse.

-According to Eric Balchunas, senior ETF analyst at Bloomberg, the fund launched with approximately $11 million in seed capital and carries a 0.30% management fee.
+According to Eric Balchunas, the senior ETF analyst at Bloomberg, the fund began with approximately $11 million in seed capital and has a 0.30% management fee.

-The ETF is physically backed, meaning it holds DOT tokens as its primary asset to closely mirror the cryptocurrency’s spot market performance.
-This structure allows the fund to track DOT’s price movements while trading on public markets like a traditional stock.
+The ETF is physically backed, and it holds the DOT tokens as its main asset to track the spot market performance of the cryptocurrency.
+This allows the fund to track the price movements of the cryptocurrency while publicly trading on the stock exchange.

 DOT ETF holds risks and is highly volatile

-However, the product also comes with notable risks.
-The fund is not registered under the Investment Company Act of 1940, and investors should consider the higher volatility typically associated with cryptocurrency-linked financial products.
+However, the product also comes with significant risks.
+For one, the product has not been registered under the Investment Company Act of 1940, and one must consider the volatility of cryptocurrency-linked financial products.

 DOT tests a major resistance level